 4. Smooth skin surface/ opencell inside- Flexibility ★★★★

-This type of wetsuit has the least restriction, no nylon attached on the surface or inside of the wetsuit, neoprene's flexibility can be fully utilized.
+This type of wetsuit has the least restriction, no nylon attached on either side of the wetsuit, neoprene's flexibility can be fully utilized.
 But this type of wetsuit is the most fragile one as there is no nylon supporting either side of the wetsuit, it's possible that divers might rip the wetsuit.
 It's only recommended for competitive or very experienced freedivers.

 Pro: Extremely stretchy